Should you take Digestive Enzymes?

 Finding no scientific evidence that my new enzyme regiment could cause any harm, I began taking one every morning with breakfast and sometimes after a larger than normal meal.
 And the results were slight but noticeable.
 Less bloating and more regular bowel movements.
 For me at the time, this was an enormous feat.

 I continued taking the enzymes for a little over a year without much thought, just purchasing whichever bottle was on sale at WholeFoods when my supply ran low.
-My overall health improved, but I accredit that to a strict an acupuncturist who specialized in Eastern medicine, a thorough allergist and a lot of namaste.
+My overall health improved, but I accredit that to an acupuncturist who specialized in Eastern medicine, a thorough allergist and a lot of namaste.
 It wasn’t until I was flown to the ‘Garden of Life’ headquarters in Florida, that I really grasped an understanding of why these enzymes play such a crucial role in overall gut health.
 To put it bluntly, our bodies cannot properly utilize the food we ingest without the help of digestive enzymes.

 It all starts in the mouth, with your saliva activating enzymes the moment food hits our tongue.
 When the food particles enter the stomach, another round of different enzymes continues to break down the molecules into their respective parts, only for the pancreas to release yet another round of enzymes for final nutrient absorption.
 There are many different enzymes and each specializes in their particular compound.